samip5/k8s_gateway/README.md

 This repository contains a [Tiltfile](https://tilt.dev/) that can be used for local development.
 To build a local k8s cluster with kind run:

+NOTE: if you're using something else other than docker please prefix the `make setup|up|nuke` commands with `CONTAINER_RUNTIME` or set CONTAINER_RUNTIME before executing them.

 ```
 make setup
 ```